How to Toilet Repair

 Slow Tank Fill

 This problem may be a partially closed shut off valve under the tank.
 A previous owner or a plumber may have restricted the flow of water into the tank for some reason.

 Dripping and Tank Filling

 The toilet could have a partial clog or the actual clog could be downstream from the toilet.
-Fill a 5 gallon bucket of water and dump it into the toilet as fast as possible with minimum splashing.
-If the flush is more vigorous, then it is probably not a clog.
+Fill a 5-gallon bucket of water and dump it into the toilet as fast as possible with minimum splashing.
+If the water disappears fast, then it's not a clog.
 If water backs up into the bowl and drains slowly, it is a clog.

 Suction Sounds in the Tub and Sink

 You flush the toilet and gurgling sounds come from your tub and/or bath sink.
 This means the toilet vent pipe is clogged or partially clogged.
 A tennis ball, dead bird or twigs thrown by a mischievous son might have dropped down into the rooftop vent pipe may be the problem.
 Drop a small flashlight that is SECURELY attached to a strong string or wire down the pipe.
 Look for a clog.
 Run garden hose water down the rooftop vent pipe to help clear the clog.
 Be sure you have spotters inside the house who are looking for leaks.
 You may have to call a professional to solve this problem.

 This popular column was shared in the November 20, 2013 AsktheBuilder Newsletter.